bj-study/CAB303-Networks/CAB303 - Networks.md

   - The IP address of the destination node.

 ### IP Fragmentation
-IP fragmentation is a required for most data transfers.
+IP fragmentation is a requirement for most data transfers.
 This is due to the fact that every network has a unique limit e.g. the maximum transmission unit (MTU) for the size of datagrams that can be processed at any given time.

 If a datagram that's being sent it too large for the receiving servers MTU, then the datagram must be fragmented into smaller sizes in order to be successfully transmit.